medsuet/Xcelerium-IC-Design-Training/Ibrahim/src/combinational_multiplier/README.md

 - `signed_comb_multiplier.sv`: SystemVerilog module for the signed multiplier.
 - `signed_comb_multiplier_tb.sv`: SystemVerilog testbench for the multiplier.
 ## Makefile
 The provided `Makefile` automates the process of compiling, simulating, and viewing the simulation results.

+## Makefile
+The provided `Makefile` automates the process of compiling, simulating, and viewing the simulation results.